 XXL finally unveiled their latest class of Freshmen, kicking off another round of discussions about who belongs, who doesn't, and who is missing from the cover.
 Outrage is expected, pleasing an entire community of people with vastly different tastes is impossible.
 The commotion that’s created is good publicity for the artists and the publication; they are the center of attention, for better or worse.

-Time and time again, year after year, I've noticed the perception that being a XXL Freshman has the ability to blow an artist up, potentially change their career.
-It’s a mentality that you can associate with the rap blogosphere—if I can get my song posted on this site or do an interview with this publication, the results will be life altering.
-Even deeper than blogs, in life we all look for that shortcut that will change our lives with the wave of a magic wand.
+Time and time again, year after year, I've noticed the perception that being an XXL Freshman has the ability to blow an artist up, potentially changing their career.
+It’s a mentality that you can associate with the rap blogosphere—if I can get my song posted on this one site or do an interview with this one publication, the results will be life-altering.
+Even deeper than blogs, we all look for that shortcut that will change our lives with the wave of a magic wand.
 Sadly, it rarely happens that way.

 “Fuck your dreams, this is reality.”

 As a music writer, I’m constantly encountering people that seem to be teetering between dreams and reality.
 There’s even been a few who looked at me the way I looked at Diddy, the holder of a magical wand.
 It would be rather narcissistic to believe that my words have the kind of worth that will transform John Doe into the next Kendrick Lamar.
 DJBooth as a publication is well-known, read by millions every month, respected, but we aren’t singlehandedly turning Top Prospects into worldwide superstars.
 There isn’t a publication that ever could.
 At best, the media can present you to a bigger audience, get more eyes on you than before, but overnight celebrity will not be reached based on any post or cover.

 The hard part about dealing with rapper disillusion is in the moments of desperation.
 You get a message pleading to help push a record, assist in promoting an album, and you know what you can actually do is much different than what is imagined.